Stress at work - a guide for employees

-If you are feeling stressed at work, you should first try and discuss this with your manager or talk to Human Resources.
+If you are feeling stressed at work, you should first try and discuss this with your manager or talk to HR.
 It’s advisable though to put all correspondence down in writing (usually email) so that you have a paper trail if the matter were to escalate.
 A reasonable employer should show concern and try and resolve the problem with you, whether it is reviewing your workload, responsibilities or working hours and offering for example, training or flexible hours depending on what is causing the stress.
 They should also schedule regular meetings with you in order to monitor progress on your recovery.

 If this informal approach does not elicit a response from your employer, then you should consider submitting a formal grievance which will inevitably be a more protracted process and usually involve your employer undertaking an investigation.
 Your employer should put in place measures that help you in the interim and review these regularly while your grievance is being dealt with.